It combines collecting particulate matter levels using EH’s air monitors as well as tree inventorying using Open Tree Map online application.

 And we need your help!
 We are looking for volunteers to become ‘citizen scientists’ (nonprofessional scientists, aka community members who conduct research).

-In 2017, our project will be focused in the Crown Point and McQuesten neighbourhoods.
+In 2018, our project will be focused in the North End and Sherman Hub neighbourhoods.

 Want to help?

-Tree inventorying will take place in Crown Point and McQuesten neighbourhoods.
-A schedule will be updated when we start in June(ish), we wait until most of the leaves are out to help with the identification.
+- In late spring to early fall tree inventorying will take place in the North End and Sherman Hub neighbourhoods.
+A schedule will be updated when we start in June; we wait until most of the leaves are out to help with the identification.

 In the colder months, we are busy preparing neighbourhood reports and planning for the upcoming year.